Latest Articles

 • “Certain foods (like carbs) are inherently fattening”

 Challenge yourself: Next time you encounter one of these beliefs, ask yourself, “Is this actually true?
 Where did I learn this?
-Is there evidence to support this?”
+Is there evidence to support this?
+How do these beliefs affect me – do they make me feel happiness and joy or cause me to feel inadequate or anxious?”

 Step 3: Explore Your Relationship with Food